 \section{Introduction}

 Artificial Intelligence (AI) has advanced modern information technologies and has become the core of intelligent systems.
 These AI-powered systems often operate autonomously, without direct human intervention in their design or deployment phases.
-As AI models increasingly influence critical aspects of human life across high-stake domains such as business, healthcare, manufacturing, and energy, there is a growing need to understand the decision-making process of these systems.
+As AI models increasingly influence critical aspects of human life across high-stake domains such as business, healthcare, manufacturing, and energy, there is a growing need to understand the decision-making process of these systems \cite{xai_survey}.
 However, it remains challenging to interpret complex Machine Learning (ML) models, despite their high predictive performance.

 To address this challenge, eXplainable Artificial Intelligence (XAI) has emerged as a research field that deals with developing interpretable ML models and explanation techniques to foster transparency, trust, and accountability in AI systems \cite{xai}.
-XAI aims to produce more explainable models while maintaining high predictive performance and enable humans to better understand and manage AI-driven decisions.
-Incorporating interpretability benefits AI systems in several ways: it helps identify and correct bias in training data, ensures robustness against adversarial perturbations, and verifies that model reasoning is based on meaningful, causally relevant features.
-XAI techniques also aim to improve the trade-off between model interpretability and performance through either post-hoc explainability or explainability-preserving modeling approaches.

-A common approach to explain machine learning models is surrogate modeling, in which a simple, interpretable model is used to mimic the behavior of a complex reference model.
-Since the surrogate model is simpler, it provides an interpretable approximation of the complex reference model.
-This model-agnostic approach allows interpretation without changing the original model, which could otherwise affect its predictive performance.
+Commonly, XAI approaches are classified into local vs global explanation methods.
+To locally explain a model's prediction, often a simple local surrogate model is used to mimic the behavior of a complex reference (true) model.